RuneStenstroem/woocommerce_mobile_payment/README.md

 This is a simple plugin for Wordpress/WooCommerce which adds an offline mobilepayment gateway.
 You put the plugin in the plugin folder.
-Go to your wordpress backend -> woocommerce -> setting -> checkout -> moilepayment and set up the gateway.
+Go to your wordpress backend -> woocommerce -> setting -> checkout -> mobilepayment and set up the gateway.